 Students will make their own arrangements to Italy.
-Students will depart the U.S. on Monday, April 27 and can return to the U.S. as early as Saturday, June 6, 2020.
+Dates are tentative- Estimated departure from U.S. date is Monday, April 27 and can return to the U.S. as early as Saturday, June 6, 2020.

 While in Italy - Itinerary and Independent Travel

-Click here to download an example itinerary for the program.
+A program schedule will be updated later in the fall term.
 Keep in mind that the excursions, their lengths, and dates are all subject to change.